gitrobertpm/ez-random-user-api/README.md

 Property values are randomly retrieved from JSON collection of possible values.

-Response result is array of 12 random user objects with the following schema:
+Default response result is array of 12 random user objects with the following schema:

 ```
   {